 If you simple don’t have the self-discipline, there are several programs that can deny you access when the temptation arises.
-Apps like Self Control for Mac or Cold Turkey for Windows allows you to block certain websites from your web browser for a set period of time.
-Just type in Facebook.com and voila, no social media access for you.
+Apps like Self Control for Mac or Cold Turkey for Windows allow you to block certain websites from your web browser for a set period of time.
+Voila, no social media access for you.

 Step 5: Use a different browser

-Our advice would be to close the window and completely log out, but if you absolutely must have Facebook open, open it in a different browser to the one you use for your work tasks.
-It’ll reduce the frequency of your visits.
+Our advice would be to close the window and completely log out.
+But if you absolutely must have Facebook open, open it in a different browser to the one you use for your work tasks.
+That way, you should find yourself checking it less often.

 Step 6: Never miss a friend’s birthday